 But once I became a certified Yoga teacher myself, I immediately noticed two major issues.
 The first was the emphasis on the body in most Yoga classes.
 Yoga is a deeply spiritual path of Self realization and transcendence.
 Yet, based on the practices of the average studio, most people think Yoga is just a peaceful exercise program meant for the flexible and fit.

 Secondly, as a Black and queer yogi, I often observe the lack of representation and inclusion of marginalized people in mainstream Yoga spaces.
 Modernized Western Yoga is overtly White-washed and mostly reflects athletic bodies doing acrobatic postures.
 This common imagery has many people of color, particularly Black people, believing that Yoga is not for them when the truth is that, with roots in Africa and India, Yoga was actually created by people of color.

 I wanted to address these problems in a direct way.
-Thus, I formed Soul Liberation Holistic Wellness, a socially conscious brand that explores not only the sacred practice of Yoga but many other holistic practices through the Afrocentric lens of Black identity and culture.
-Through this platform, I work to make Black and QPOC communities aware that Yoga and wellness is indeed open to them.
-I want people who look and live like me to see more Yoga teachers who look and live like them.
+Thus, I formed Soul Liberation Healing & Wellness, a socially conscious brand that explores not only the sacred practice of Yoga but many other holistic practices through the Afrocentric lens of Black identity and culture.
+Through this platform, I work to make Black and QTPOC communities aware that Yoga and Self-positive, holistic wellness is indeed open to them.
+I want people who look and live like me to see more Yoga and wellness teachers who look and live like them.
 And I want people to know that Yoga serves not just the body, but the heart, mind, and spirit as well.